|About Causes Symptoms Diagnosis Treatment Prevention|

 Pneumonia at a glance:

 About: Pneumonia is an infection of the lung sacs within the lungs caused by bacterial, viral, fungal infection of aspiration (inhalation of food, water or medicine).

-Symptoms: Fever, rattling breathing, lethargy, rapid breathing, blue gums, loss of appetite.
+Symptoms: Fever, cough, rattling breathing, lethargy, rapid breathing, blue gums, loss of appetite.

 Diagnosis: Lung aspiration, tracheal wash, and imaging studies.

 Pneumonia is an infectious/inflammatory disorder of the lung parenchyma.
 The lungs are filled with thousands of tiny bronchi, which end in smaller sacs known as alveoli which contain tiny blood vessels.
 Oxygen is added to the blood and carbon dioxide removed via the alveoli.
 Pneumonia causes these alveoli to fill with pus and fluids which affect the lung’s ability to exchange gases.

 - Bacterial – Many types of bacteria can cause pneumonia in cats including Streptococcus, Chlamydia felis, Yersinia Pestis (the bacteria responsible for pneumonic plague), Pasteurella multocida, Staphylococcus, Bordetella and more.
 Often it develops secondary to a viral infection or aspiration.
 This type of bacteria may develop as a secondary to a viral infection when the cat’s natural defenses are already weakened.
 It is also possible for bacterial pneumonia to originate from elsewhere in the body.